Stewart Reuben

-Stewart Reuben (born 1939) is a British chess player, organiser, arbiter and author.
-He has also been a professional poker player, been called "one of Britain's foremost poker players" and "one of the best two or three players in England", and written several books on the topic.
+Stewart Reuben (14 March 1939 – 4 February 2025) was a British chess player, organiser, arbiter and author.
+He was also a professional poker player, has been called "one of Britain's foremost poker players" and "one of the best two or three players in England", and had written several books on the topic.
+Reuben died in Jamaica on 4 February 2025, at the age of 85.